-- (B) An entity can voluntarily transfer its status as a credit or deficit generator for a given amount of liquid fuel, while transferring ownership of that fuel, if the following conditions are met: - (I) The two entities agree by written contract that specifies the recipient accepts all the responsibilities of a fuel reporting entity and the transferor retains the responsibilities as a reporting entity, and credit or deficit generator; - (II) In case of a deficit generating fuel, the two entities agree by written contract that specifies which party is responsible for accounting for the base deficit and incremental deficit in the annual credits and deficits balance calculation; and - (III) The transferor must provide the recipient a product transfer document that specifies the recipient is the credit or deficit generator according to WAC 173-424-400. - (iii) Transfer period. - (A) For all liquid fuels, the maximum period in which credit or deficit generator status can be transferred to another entity, for a given amount of fuel, is limited to three calendar quarters starting from and including the quarter in which the entity received the title.
+- (B) Upon transfer according to (b)(ii)(A) of this subsection, the recipient also becomes a fuel reporting entity for the fuel while the transferor is still subject to reporting requirements and any other requirements applicable to a fuel reporting entity under this chapter. - (iii) Transfer period. - (A) For all liquid fuels, the maximum period in which credit or deficit generator status can be transferred to another entity, for a given amount of fuel, is limited to three calendar quarters starting from and including the quarter in which the entity received the title.
 After this period is over, the credit and deficit generator status for that amount of fuel cannot be transferred. - (B) After this period is over, the credit and deficit generator status for that amount of fuel cannot be transferred. - (iv) Designation of fuel exporter.
 Entities responsible for reporting exports of fuel that has been previously reported in the WFRS are identified below: - (A) When the fuel is sold or delivered above the rack for export, the entity holding the ownership title to the fuel as it crosses the Washington border on its way toward the first point of sale/delivery out-of-state is responsible for reporting the export. - (B) When the fuel is sold across the rack for export, the entity holding title to the fuel as the fuel crosses the rack is responsible for reporting. - (C) When the fuel is diverted out-of-state below the rack, the entity holding title to the fuel, as it crosses the Washington border, is responsible for reporting the export.